tensorflow/docs/site/en/api_docs/python/tf/estimator/LinearClassifier.md

 #### Eager Compatibility
-Estimators are not compatible with eager execution.
+Estimators can be used while eager execution is enabled.
+Note that `input_fn` and all hooks are executed inside a graph context, so they have to be written to be compatible with graph mode.
+Note that `input_fn` code using <a href="../../tf/data"><code>tf.data</code></a>
+generally works in both graph and eager modes.